briant3275/reading-notes/README.md

     # Welcome fellow mammals

         My name is Brian Thornburg, my pronouns are he/him.
 I'm from Cedar Rapids Iowa and currently work as a cook at Big Grove Brewpub.
 I attended University of Northern Iowa studying studio art and still enjoy working on illustration, painting, digital work, print and performance.
-I am married to my majesctic wife Abby with which I have sired a child, Milo, who is 18 months old.
-Most of my time is dedicated towards spending time with them followed by cooking, gardening, doing art, coding, gaming and petting our three cats.
+I am married to my majesctic wife Abby with which I have sired a child, Milo, who is 2 years old.
+Most of my time is dedicated towards spending time with them followed by cooking, gardening, making art, coding, gaming and petting our three cats.

         ## Growth Mindset